 The fine tuning and occasional adjustments have continued.

 In conjunction with changing lifestyles (which just may be connected with Auckland's traffic woes) the station introduced Early Edition with Rachel Smalley.
-If traffic build up continues, Rachel may have to start at 4am instead of 5.

 And Kerre McIvor (nee Woodham) - what a stalwart.
 Kerre has graced the ZB corridors, committed to nights for years and now afternoons with Mark Dye.
 She has been here so long, she's gone from being unmarried to recently becoming a grandmother.